 The attainment of our £100,000 target saw the figure continue to rise due to regular initiatives like iCandy’s Paws for Thought matching family apparel collection, with 20% of all proceeds going to GOSH, along with customer donations at the iCandy checkout.

-iCandy is also proud to support GOSH by providing the hospital with modified pushchairs designed by iCandy that can be used by children with cardiac conditions.
+iCandy is also proud to support GOSH by collaborating with the medical experts there and providing the hospital with especially modified iCandy pushchairs, adapted by iCandy so that they can be used to provide greatly needed mobility for children with cardiac conditions.

 The modified iCandy Strawberry allows children to visit different spaces, like the GOSH outdoor areas.

 Bradley and Warren Appel meet with Director of Corporate Partnerships at GOSH, Amit Aggarwal.